 Last year I wrote a review of composer Elena Kats-Chernin’s outstanding Piano Village collection, concluding:

 “I am confident that in the coming years this is a collection I will frequently return to, and that many of my teenage and adult students will immediately connect with Elena Kats-Chernin’s imaginative musical world.
 The fact that the pieces are so varied, so inventive, and above all so pianistic, is a huge advantage in recommending the collection as a whole.”

-These words more than proved themselves when, in the Autumn, I gave my annual charity Piano Recital in Milton Keynes and decided to include two of the pieces from Piano Village in my own performance, alongside works by Louis Couperin, Mozart, Schumann and Erik Satie.
+These words more than proved themselves when, in the Autumn, I gave a charity Piano Recital in Milton Keynes and decided to include two of the pieces from Piano Village in my own performance, alongside works by Louis Couperin, Mozart, Schumann and Erik Satie.

 How ironic, that having juxtaposed Elena Kats-Chernin’s pieces with Erik Satie in that recital, her new collection Unsent Love Letters is primarily an homage to that eccentric genius.
 According to the cover of the book,

 “Found in Satie’s Parisian apartment after his death were dozens of love letters that he had never sent off.
 Elena Kats-Chernin now sends these letters – in 26 meditative and passionate piano miniatures.”